-Goal 2, R1: Create a framework for designing studies that assess the impact of heat exposure on individuals (personal heat exposure assessment studies).
+Support the development of a framework for designing studies that assess the impact of heat exposure on individuals (personal heat exposure assessment studies).

 • These studies can be used by local health departments to monitor high-risk populations within their communities, including athletes, aging populations, outdoor workers, and firefighters, and to provide tailored interventions based on individual needs.